-Tue 3 Mar 2020, 10 am – Tue 24 Mar 2020, 2 pm
+Tue 10 Mar 2020, 10 am – Tue 24 Mar 2020, 2 pm

 Join us for an exciting day celebrating art and the land at Hauser & Wirth Somerset, in collaboration with Wild Resources.
 Wild Resources works to inform chefs and communities of best practices for foraging, stalking, fishing and forestry, with a focus on sustainability and seasonality.

-The themes of our exhibitions will provide the context for primary school children to explore their understanding of the landscape through practical outdoor activities and visual culture.

-Students and their teachers will take part in an interactive tour of the exhibitions ‘Don McCullin.
+The themes of our exhibitions ‘Don McCullin.
 The Stillness of Life’ and ‘Not Vital.
+SCARCH’ will provide the context for primary school children to explore their understanding of the landscape through practical outdoor activities and visual culture.

-SCARCH’.
-The tour will be followed by a Forest School session where they will be introduced to the rural landscape through a range of activities, from bark rubbings to shelter building.
+Students and their teachers will take part in an interactive tour of the exhibitions, followed by a Forest School session where they will be introduced to the rural landscape through a range of activities, from bark rubbings to shelter building.

-To book contact the education team on 01749 814 060 or email: email@example.com
+To book please contact the education team on 01749 814 060 or email: email@example.com

 These sessions will meet Forest School requirements.
 All materials and resources will be provided.
 The workshop will include time for a packed lunch.
 Please ensure children are dressed appropriately for outside activities whatever the weather.
 All children should be accompanied by teaching staff.